 The CMSCWD encompasses the City of Scandia, Marine on the St. Croix, May Township and portions of Hugo, Grant and Stillwater Township.
 It covers 81 square miles and includes 31 lakes, three designated trout streams, hundreds of acres of wetland and over 17 miles of St. Croix River shoreline.
-Click on the map xx to determine if your property is within the watershed district.
+Click to determine if your property is within the watershed district.

 Q: What is a watershed district?

 A: A Watershed District is a local unit of government authorized under Minnesota statute 103D, whose goal is to conserve natural resources through land use planning, flood control, and other conservation projects.
 The political boundary of Watershed Districts, Carnelian-Marine-St. Croix included, roughly follows the boundary of the natural watershed they are managing, rather than typical municipal political boundaries (counties, cities, townships).

 Q: What does a watershed district do for you?